Trollhag/FrontendChallenge/README.md

 # FrontendChallenge

 This is a code test.
+Demo at: [https://trollhag.github.io/FrontendChallenge/](https://trollhag.github.io/FrontendChallenge/)

 ## Setup